-We also engaged our own in-house valuation specialists to critique and challenge the key assumptions used in the calculations including the growth rate and discount rate, given that a marginal change in one of the inputs of the valuation has a significant impact on the valuation.
+We also engaged our own in-house valuation experts to critique and challenge the key assumptions used in the valuation, including the growth rate and discount rate, given that a marginal change in one of the inputs of the valuation has a significant impact on the valuation.

-We concluded, based on our audit work that the valuation was within a reasonable range.
+We discussed the valuation with the Audit Committee and concluded, based on our audit work, that the Company's property valuation was within an acceptable range of values.